-Based in New York City, Leerone is pursuing her Bachelors in Violin Performance at The Juilliard School.
+Based in New York City, Leerone is pursuing a Master's Degree in Violin Performance at The Juilliard School.

 A lover of travel, Leerone has spent her summers attending various summer music festivals all over the world.
-She has attended and performed in the Green Mountain Chamber Music Festival in Vermont, Bowdoin International Music Festival in Maine, Fete Musicales de Savoie in France, Keshet Eilon Summer Mastercourse in Israel, New Virtuosi Summer Mastercourse in Italy, and Banff Centre for the Arts in Canada, Bach Virtuosi Festival in Maine, and the Vermont Mozart Festival.
-At such summer festivals she was able to participate in masterclasses of Lewis Kaplan, Lawrence Dutton, and the Pacifica Quartet.
-Leerone also worked with renowned chamber coaches such as Paul Katz, Masumi Per Rostad, Samuel Rhodes, Jon Manasse, Laurie Smukler, and members of the Ying, Shanghai, Juilliard, and Jack Quartets.
+She has attended and performed in the Green Mountain Chamber Music Festival in Vermont, Bowdoin International Music Festival in Maine, Fete Musicales de Savoie in France, Keshet Eilon Summer Mastercourse in Israel, New Virtuosi Summer Mastercourse in Italy, and Banff Centre for the Arts in Canada, Bach Virtuosi Festival in Maine, Aspen Music Festival and School, and the Vermont Mozart Festival.
+She had the opportunity to appear as a soloist with the Vermont Mozart Festival orchestra, playing Mozart’s Sinfonia Concertante.
+At such summer festivals she was able to participate in masterclasses of Lewis Kaplan, Espen Lilleslatten, Frans Helmerson, Lawrence Dutton, and the Pacifica Quartet.

 When not making music, Leerone enjoys coloring in her Adult Mandala Coloring Book, laughing until her stomach hurts, and eating spicy foods.